Macquarie University

 Admission criteria and entry schemes

-To be offered a place in a degree you must meet the degree’s entrance requirements and be selected in competition with other eligible applicants.
+To be offered a place in a degree, you must meet the entrance requirements and be selected via a competitive admissions process.

-At Macquarie, we’re all about success.
-With Macquarie Entry, we recognise that students have different strengths, interests and personal circumstances, and so we look at a variety of criteria.
-To best help you follow your passion at Macquarie, we’ve created a simple entry program navigator that allows you to compare all of our entry programs to work out which ones suit you the best.
+Macquarie University is all about success.
+We recognise that your ATAR doesn’t necessarily reflect your achievements or potential, which is why our range of entry pathways consider a variety of criteria.
+To best help you follow your passion, Macquarie has created a simple entry program navigator that allows you to compare all entry programs to work out which ones suit you the best.

 Undergraduate applicants